Manually Create Coverage Badges Using GitHub Actions

 Options:

-secret, which is a Deploy Key stored in your repository settings.
+- The deploy_keyoption is set to theCOVERAGE_DEPLOY_KEYsecret, which is a Deploy Key stored in your repository settings.
 This deploy key should have write access to the repository.
-Follow the instructions from Create SSH Deploy Key to generate it and add it to your repository. - The
+Follow the instructions from Create SSH Deploy Key to generate it and add it to your repository.

-is the name of the branch you want to push the coverage artifacts to.
-It's currently set tocoverage
+- The publish_branchis the name of the branch you want to push the coverage artifacts to.
+It's currently set tocoverage, but you can change it to whatever you want.

 ##Step 4: Add Badge to README